 We arrived at the park right as the after-dinner line started outside of the park entrance.
 It took awhile to get to the main gate but the path was well lit and cheery.
-The entrance fee was only $3 per vehicle.
-Or it could cost less if you made a toy or canned food donation, which later are given to charities in the area.

 Passing the entrance booth a sign showed the name of a local AM radio station playing classic Christmas music.
 We tuned in and waited in line until there was a good distance between us and the car in front of us.